This Tzatziki Sauce without Dairy Is:

 - Ready in 5 minutes!

 This dairy free tzatziki sauce is a fantastic take on the classic without all the dairy.
 I’m all about making recipes plant-based and dairy free when I can.
 Dairy-free cooking does NOT have to be bland, boring, or flavorless… It’s quite the opposite when done right.
 You can achieve total richness and creaminess with some simple swaps.
-By building meals around vegan pantry staples and swapping in a few plant-based ingredients you can make healthier meals for you and your family.
+By building meals around vegan pantry staples and swapping in a few plant-based ingredients you can make better meals for you and your family.

 I made a list of my 125 favorite vegan pantry ingredients that we use on a weekly basis, and check out all my vegan recipes here that are on The Herbeevore.
-These easy and healthy recipes are fantastic meatless and dairy free meals for your table.
+These easy and tasty recipes are fantastic meatless and dairy free meals for your table.

 What’s In This Non Dairy Cucumber Yogurt Dip Recipe?